Gali44/Gali44/README.md

 - 👋 Hi, I’m @Gali44
-- 👀 I’m QA engineer
+- 👀 I’m QA Engineer
 - 🌱 I’m currently JavaScript, Python and Selenium Webdriver.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...